-Loss of language is important in Tehuelche' because it's becoming extinct and there's only a few people left who dring language.
-Afew years ago there were ers all very old ... it May be safe to assume So the sick woman the last one alive. left who knows the language.
-15 Th
+Loss of language is important in Tehvelche' because it's becoming extinct and there's only a few people left who speak it.
+"Tehvelehe is a dring language.
+Afew years ago, there were four native speakers all very old... it may be safe to assume that my grand mother is the last one alive."
+So the sick woman is the only one left who knows the language.